samuelomotayo/data-analyst-sam/README.md

 **Methodology:**

 <br>1.
-Data Collection and Preparation:
+Data Collection, Ingestion and Preparation:
     <br>-	Load the dataset using Excel as the data analysis tool
     <br>-	Perform data cleaning to address missing values, correct data types, and remove duplicates using AWS Glue DataBrew